 Electronic Data Interchange (EDI) functionality is utilized by MCC to complete several types of ASC X12N Version 5010 transactions, including:

-The easiest way to submit EDI claims to MCC is through a Clearinghouse.
-You may submit the EDI claims through your own clearinghouse or use MCC’s contracted clearinghouses (see the Clearinghouse Information section for Payer ID information).
-If you do not have a Clearinghouse, MCC offers additional electronic claims submissions options.
+EDI claims submission The easiest way to submit EDI claims to MCC is through a clearinghouse.
+You may submit the EDI claims through your own clearinghouse or use MCC’s contracted clearinghouse (see the Clearinghouse Information section for Payer ID information).
+If you do not have a clearinghouse, MCC offers additional electronic claims submissions options.
 Log on to Availity's Provider Portal for additional information about claims submission options available to you.

 278 Referral Certification and Authorization Form